top of page

 What is the EMOTERS?

 Surprisingly little is known about specific strategies teachers use to support children’s social and emotional development.
 Students’ social and emotional learning (SEL) is certainly valued, especially in early childhood.
 Indeed, with its focus on the whole child and origins apart from formal school systems, the field of early childhood has long recognized that children’s social-emotional skills feature prominently in their ability to establish healthy relationships and attain desired goals in preschool environments.
-Yet, scant research has documented how and why what teachers do in the classroom does or doesn’t support children’s social and emotional learning (SEL).
-We sought funding from the U.S. Department of Education to support the iterative measurement development and validation of an observational assessment of preschool teacher practices that support children's emerging emotional competence.
+Yet, scant research has documented the teaching behaviors teachers engage in that support children’s SEL.
+With funding from the U.S. Department of Education, we have engaged in an iterative development process to produce a new observational measure of preschool teacher practices that support children's emerging emotional competence.
 We call this instrument the EMOtion TEaching Rating Scale or the EMOTERS.

 In developing the EMOTERS, we intentionally partnered with a variety of preschool settings (community-based, Head Start, and private) and recruited a sample of teachers from a variety of backgrounds and cultures.
 However, we acknowledge that we sampled relatively few programs and we encourage more work to expand our understanding of the instrument’s functioning in additional contexts, both in and outside the U.S.